The influence of implantation conditions on dopant activation in Al-implanted 4H-SiC: A MD study applying an Al potential fitted to DFT barriers: Methods

-The migration and kick-in/-out diffusion mechanisms of Al in 4H-SiC, where Al preferentially substitutes for Si, have been previously investigated for various charge states.
+The migration and kick-in/-out diffusion mechanisms of Al in 4H-SiC, where Al preferentially substitutes for Si, have been previously investigated for various charge states\,\cite{mattausch2005Al,huang2022}.
 However, the barriers for the neutral and positive charge state deduced by our CI-NEB calculations show significantly lower values than in \cite{huang2022}.
-Figure~\ref{fig:kick-out} depicts the kick-in path for aluminum starting from the most stable Al interstitial configuration at the cubic site (Al$_\mathrm{TC}$).
-The kick-in (activation) process proceeds via formation of an in-basal-plane split interstitial with a lattice Si atom, providing a metastable intermediate state (minimum) that rotates into an out-of-plane split configuration at the maximum barrier height, before Al occupies the lattice site, displacing Si to the interstitial position (Si$_\mathrm{hex}$) in the hexagonal plane and finally forming an Al$_{Si}$Si$_I$ complex.
-Deactivation enabling diffusion of Al$_i$ requires the reverse kick-out process.
-The kick-in barrier in the intrinsic regime is significantly higher than the kick-out barrier shown in Table~\ref{tab:barrier}.
-Moreover, activation requires dissociation of the (Al$_\mathrm{Si}$Si$_\mathrm{I}$) complex formed at the end of kick-out, combined with Si interstitial diffusion, which introduces an additional barrier.
-While in the p-type and intrinsic regimes this barrier is at least $2$\,eV \cite{Stella2026}, in the n-type regime it decreases to about $1$\,eV corresponding to the diffusion barrier of the neutral Si interstitial.
-Thus, the (Al$_\mathrm{Si}$Si$_\mathrm{I}$) complex forms a trapping state that decays via Al kick-out rather than via Si interstitial diffusion when the fermi level is close to mid-gap.
-Al activation is favored only when the Fermi level is close to the conduction band.
-Consequently, direct kick-in via the Si lattice site is unlikely to be the dominant activation pathway during annealing in the intrinsic regime.
+Figure~\ref{fig:kick-out} depicts the kick-in path for the neutral aluminum starting from the Al interstitial configuration at the hexagonal site (Al$_\mathrm{I,h}$).
+The kick-in (activation) process proceeds via formation of an in-basal-plane split interstitial with a lattice Si atom, providing a metastable intermediate state (minimum) that rotates into an out-of-plane split configuration at the maximum barrier height, before Al occupies the lattice site, displacing Si to the interstitial position (Si$_\mathrm{I,c}$) in the cubic plane where finally an Al$_{Si}$Si$_I$ complex is formed.
+Deactivation enabling diffusion of Al$_I$ requires the reverse kick-out process.
+The kick-in barrier in the neutral state is significantly higher than the kick-out barrier shown in Table~\ref{tab:barrier}.
+Moreover, activation requires the dissociation of the (Al$_\mathrm{Si}$Si$_\mathrm{I}$) complex formed at the end of kick-in, combined with Si interstitial diffusion, which introduces an additional kinetic barrier.
+The formation and dissolution of the Al--Si complex starting from the Al interstitial in the cubic or hexagonal layer, in dependence of charge state, is discussed in more detail in the supplementary information in Figs. S15 to S16 and summarized in Table S7.
+The (Al$_\mathrm{Si}$Si$_\mathrm{I}$) complex forms a trapping state that decays via Al kick-out rather than via Si interstitial diffusion in the entire band gap.
+Consequently, direct kick-in via the Si lattice site is unlikely to be the dominant activation pathway during annealing.